Health Insurance Exchanges

 - Final Exchange rules issued

-The US Department of Health and Human Services (HHS) issued a final rule regarding some of the key components of the Exchanges required to be established by each state under Health Care Reform.
+The US Department of Health and Human Services (HHS) issued a final rule regarding some of the key components of the Exchanges required to be established by each state under ACA.
 One of the questions for employees that remains unanswered is how will the Exchanges determine if an employee is eligible for the federal premium tax credit.
 In other words, does the employee have access to employer coverage that is adequate and affordable?
 For 2014, an Exchange will accept the employee's attestation of whether the employer coverage is adequate or affordable.

 The US Department of Health and Human Services (HHS) issued two proposed regulations providing initial guidance on certain requirements related to the state-based Health Insurance Exchanges.
 The first proposed regulation discusses the requirements States must follow when establishing Exchanges and the requirements health insurance issuers must follow when offering health insurance plans on the Exchanges.
 The second proposed regulation outlines standards related to reinsurance, risk corridors, and risk adjustment: three programs designed to mitigate the impact of adverse selection for the Exchanges and health insurance issuers offering plans on the Exchanges.